-5. a) Will this proposed change, at its maximum allowed rate of use, likely result in an increase in interference with another ground water right ? ⊠ Yes ☐ No Comments: Relative to the location of authorized POA WASH 7651, several of the proposed APOA locations are nearer to existing groundwater rights.
-Thus, this proposed change will likely result in an increase in interference with those rights. b) If yes, would this proposed change, at its maximum allowed rate of use, likely result in another groundwater right not receiving the water to which it is legally entitled? ☐ Yes ☐ No If yes, explain: Each of the proposed APOA locations was evaluated for potential injury to applicable existing groundwater rights.
-For relevant evaluations, the Theis distance-drawdown analysis was performed to estimate the degree of additional interference at the nearest applicable existing well (Theis, 1935).
+5. a) Will this proposed change, at its maximum allowed rate of use, likely result in an increase in interference with another ground water right? proposed APOA locations are nearer to existing groundwater rights.
+Thus, this proposed change will likely result in an increase in interference with those rights. b) If yes, would this proposed change, at its maximum allowed rate of use, likely result in another groundwater right not receiving the water to which it is legally entitled? ☐ Yes ☐ No If yes, explain: A representative proposed APOA location was evaluated for potential injury to applicable existing groundwater rights.
+For this evaluation, the Theis distance-drawdown analysis was performed to estimate the degree of additional interference at the nearest applicable existing well (Theis, 1935).
 The ranges of aquifer parameter values used were derived primarily from results of a 2009 aquifer test completed in proposed APOA WASH 62373 (Golder Associates, 2009) and in another separate test of WASH 50693 (QVGC well), as well as published values (Conlon et al., 2005; Gannett and Caldwell, 1998).
+In liqu of avaluating injury potentially caused by all six of the proposed APOA a likely "worst case"